 This course is the final year BA top up following the two-year FdA (Foundation Degree) in Music Business & Management.

 The Music Business degree courses have been very successful in developing and promoting motivated and ambitious individuals across all aspects of the music industry, including music producers, performers, artists, managers, A&R, music publishers, studio owners, tour production and entrepreneurs.

-In this final BA year, you will extend and apply your music business learning in small classes and one-to-one tutorials from specialists with cutting-edge expertise in one of the most rapidly evolving sectors of UK business.
+In this final BA year, you will extend and apply your music business knowledge in small classes and one-to-one tutorials from specialists with cutting-edge expertise in one of the most rapidly evolving and growing sectors of UK business.

 - A course designed to help you build your career in music